 Understanding the common elements of the customer journey map opens up the possibilities for how to adapt and use it.
 The core principle of the customer journey map is that it aligns the interactions between the organisation and the customer.

-Break Down of a Customer Journey Map Template
+Break Down of What Is a Customer Journey Map

-Zone A: This provides the lens provides constraints for the map by assigning (1) a persona (“who”) and (2) the scenario to be examined (“context – e.g. where and when”).
+Section 1: This provides the lens provides constraints for the map by assigning (1) a persona (“who”) and (2) the scenario to be examined (“context – e.g. where and when”).

-Zone B: The centre of the map is the customer experience, usually aligned across (3) phases of the journey.
-The (4) actions, (5) thoughts, and (6) emotional experience of the customer across the touch points.
+Section 5,6,7 and 8: The center of the map is the customer experience, usually aligned across phases of the journey.
+The actions, thoughts, and emotional experience of the customer across the touchpoints.

 Section 9: The exact words expressed by the customer will depend on the business goal.
-Typically, it will describe the insights and pain points discovered, and the (7) opportunities to focus on going forward, as well as (8) internal ownership.
+Typically, it will describe the insights and pain points discovered, and the opportunities to focus on going forward, as well as (8) internal ownership.

 The Benefits of a Customer Journey Map

-A customer journey map is a visualisation tool to help build a big picture that cuts across silos of activities within an organisation.
-When I use them with cross departmental teams they build a deeper understanding and focus on achieving business goals.
+A customer journey map is a visualization tool to help build a big picture that cuts across silos of activities within an organisation.
+When I use them with cross-departmental teams they build a deeper understanding and focus on achieving business goals.

 The customer journey map forms a way of looking from the outside-in that changes the perspective of team members.
 The customer journey mapping process helps break down the typical silos that inhibit collaboration and create a shared vision of the organisation.